ambaker1/flytrap/README.md

 # flytrap
 Debugging tools for Tcl

-Walk through execution of Tcl code, pause your Tcl script and enter interactive mode, and other debugging and development tools. build unit tests.
+Walk through execution of Tcl code, pause your Tcl script and enter interactive mode, and other debugging and development tools.

 Full documentation [here](doc/flytrap.pdf).